Student Steering Committee

 responsible for the overall management of the student steering committee, including but not limited to meeting planning & facilitation, expectation setting and accountability, oversight of individual assistant directors/chairs; serve as the official student spokesperson for Homecoming at UTC including by not limited to serving on the University-Wide Homecoming Committee, press appearances, attending various meetings and events outside of the committee; responsible for assisting advisory team with all planning and logistics of the summer leadership retreat; develop a post Homecoming assessment with the advisory team, to gain student feedback, assess goal achievement, including creating a summary to provide to the next committee; assist with the recruitment and selection of the next year’s committee

-responsible for overseeing the Outreach sub-committee; responsible for developing an overall marketing and awareness strategy for Homecoming; responsible for facilitating the selection of the theme and working with the Office of University Relations to interpret and implement the theme through graphic design; responsible for selecting and ordering giveaways (t-shirt, promotional items); assist each chair with creating a timeline and plan for their position; plan any outreach strategies (tabling, student organization meetings, Welcome Week collaborations, etc.), including handling all space reservations, facilities/vendor/security needs, etc.
+responsible for overseeing the Outreach sub-committee; responsible for developing an overall marketing and awareness strategy for Homecoming; responsible for facilitating the selection of the theme and working with the Office of Communications and Marketing to interpret and implement the theme through graphic design; responsible for selecting and ordering giveaways (t-shirt, promotional items); assist each chair with creating a timeline and plan for their position; plan any outreach strategies (tabling, student organization meetings, Welcome Week collaborations, etc.), including handling all space reservations, facilities/vendor/security needs, etc.

 responsible for overseeing the Campus Programming sub-committee; works to ensure events are open to all students and work to ensure diversity in content and options; responsible for handling all necessary space reservations, in collaboration with chairs; works with Assistant Director – Outreach to develop a marketing plan to recruit campus participation; work with each event chair to develop a plan for events